sanghack81/sanghack81.github.io/publications.md

 #### Pre-Ph.D.

-- (pre-PhD) A New Polynimial Time Algorithm for Bayesian Network Structure Learning In Proceedings of the Second International Conference on Advanced Data Mining and Applications (ADMA'06).
-Xi'an, China. pp. 501-508.
+- (pre-PhD) A New Polynimial Time Algorithm for Bayesian Network Structure Learning In Proceedings of the Second International Conference on Advanced Data Mining and Applications (ADMA 2006). pp. 501-508.
 (LNAI 4093)
-- (pre-PhD) Discovery of Hidden Similarity on Collaborative Filtering to Overcome Sparsity Problem In Proceedings of the Seventh International Conference on Discovery Science (DS'04).
+- (pre-PhD) Discovery of Hidden Similarity on Collaborative Filtering to Overcome Sparsity Problem In Proceedings of the Seventh International Conference on Discovery Science (DS 2004).
 Padova, Italy. pp. 396-402.
 (LNAI 3245)